 Commonly known as the WPA Slave Narratives, American Slavery: A Composite Autobiography provides an authentic portrait of life, culture and survival for African Americans during the periods of slavery, Reconstruction and Depression-era America.
 Over 2,000 autobiographical narratives from former slaves in 17 states are included as part of this Federal Writer's Project (FWP) which was conducted under the auspices of the Work Projects Administration (WPA) and sponsored by the Library of Congress.
 Fully searchable by name, state, county and age, the collection and its index are enhanced through the offering of public discussion forums, links to virtual syllabi, teaching resources, and curriculum guides, plus a variety of related Web resources.

 The Ancestry Library Edition collection has approximately 4,000 databases including key collections such as U.S. federal census images and indexes from 1790 to 1930; the Map Center containing more than 1,000 historical maps; American Genealogical Biographical Index (over 200 volumes), Daughters of the American Revolution Lineage (over 150 volumes), The Great Migration Begins: Immigrants to New England, 1620-1630, Social Security Death Index, WWI Draft Registration Cards, Federal Slave Narratives, and a strong Civil War collection.
-All materials may be searched at once (using a basic or advanced search screen), or various databases and indexes may be searched individually.Note: This database is not available off-campus.
+All materials may be searched at once (using a basic or advanced search screen), or various databases and indexes may be searched individually.Note: This database is only available on computers inside the GSU Library.

 The Annual Bibliography of English Language and Literature (ABELL) database aims to list monographs, periodical articles, critical editions of literary works, book reviews, collections of essays, and doctoral dissertations published anywhere in the world on English or American literature.
 This collection of electronic records is taken from the Annual Bibliography of English Language and Literature which consists of 69 volumes beginning in 1920 and issued in printed form by the Modern Humanities Research Association.